solislemuslab/learning-data-science/pages/5-probability-and-z-scores.md

 <br>
 ### Bonus content <br>

-We will see that there are a different types of distributions that aren't all exactly the same and correspond with different statistical tests.
+We will see that there are different types of distributions that aren't all exactly the same and correspond with different statistical tests.
 Below are a few examples and you can dig deeper with this [Khan Academy video](https://www.khanacademy.org/math/statistics-probability/sampling-distributions-library/what-is-a-sampling-distribution/v/introduction-to-sampling-distributions)
 <br>
 T-distribution: <br>
 <br>
 The t-distribution, also known as Student's t-distribution, is a continuous probability distribution commonly used for estimating population parameters, especially when the sample size is small or the population standard deviation is unknown.
-It is symmetric and bell-shaped, resembling the normal distribution but with heavier tails.
+It is symmetric and bell-shaped, resembling the normal distribution, but with heavier tails.
 The shape of the t-distribution depends on the degrees of freedom, which represent the sample size minus one.
 As the degrees of freedom increase, the t-distribution approaches the standard normal distribution.
 T-distributions are frequently used in hypothesis testing and confidence interval estimation when dealing with small sample sizes.
 They allow us to make inferences about population parameters from sample data. <br>
 <br>
 <div style="text-align:center"><img src="../images/T_distribution.png" height="300" width="400"/></div> <br>